Mejituu/spotmicroai-basic-instructions/1. Prepare your RaspberryPi/README.md

 # SpotMicroAI

-Hello, I'm Fran and i'm going to guide you in the steps needed for preparing your RaspberryPi to move your SpotMicro.
+Hello, I'm Fran and i'm going to guide you in the steps needed for preparing your RaspberryPi to move your SpotMicroAI.

 In order to have SpotMicroAI moving we need to prepare its operating system in a SD card.